Who Will Hire Me As A Former Pastor? A Step By Step Guide To Finding Ministry Friendly Companies

 They see “pastor” and automatically disregard me.

-I heard both of these on calls for our coaching program today.
+I heard both of these on coaching calls in the Interview Accelerator today.

 But is that true?